 I stopped thinking about getting help and finally acted on getting help.
 Contentment does not feel the same as happiness.
 Lapsing into depression every time life lands a good punch is not a long term plan.
 At least it is not the plan I want to follow.
 The initial steps for me:

-- Mental Care: Partnering with a therapist/counselor – As my co-founder talked about for Mental Health Awareness month, he has chosen therapy to help retool how he approaches life.
+- Mental Care: Partnering with a therapist or counselor – As my co-founder talked about for Mental Health Awareness month, he has chosen therapy to help retool how he approaches life.
 Among other tools, I am doing the same.
 I recognize the privilege we both have to afford this as an avenue, which is why I also recommended on the show that folks employer-sponsored resources that might include counseling or Employer Assistance Programs.

 - Health Care – I’m fairly active in the gym already, but I have been doing the same routines for decades.
 I’m not getting the same results, physically or mentally.
 Thematically, I need professional help here too.
 I’m not positive what form this will take but I have my eye on a local boxing gym and/or partnering with a personal trainer.